jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 The `headers` argument specifies any HTTP headers you want to send with the request.
 These are passed as a `Vector` of pairs of `Text` values.
 For this request, there is no need to specify any headers.

 Finally, the `try_auto_parse_response` controls how Enso handles the response from the server.
-If true (the default), Enso parses the response based on the `Content-Type` header.
-If false, then the response will be returned as a `Response` object.
+If true (the default), Enso parses the body based on the `Content-Type` header.
+If false, then the reply will be returned as a `Response` object.
 In both cases, a data flow error will be returned if the status code indicates an error (i.e., not 200 - 299).

 ![GitHub fetch](fetch_from_github.png)